 Stacey Zwald Costello, Library Director

-Alissa Morrow, Literacy Coordinator
+Alissa Maas, Literacy Coordinator

 To meet the needs of a diverse community of learners, the Colusa County Free Library's Literacy Program offers a wide variety of learning opportunities.
 Patrons and literacy students are encouraged to learn how to access a range of library materials in different formats, languages and reading levels to increase their literacy skills.
 Patrons and learners can use public computer stations, access free WiFi, and explore a multitude of e-resources at each branch location.
 With options ranging from traditional English language reading and writing tutoring, and digital literacy workshops and classes to independent learning resources, the Literacy Program has options for everyone.